nithssh/DiscordGameBot/README.md

         PRIMARY KEY (`discord_userID`)
     ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci
 ```
-* Within the cloned repo, create a sub directory in the root named `keys`.
+* Within the cloned repo, create a sub directory in the root named `secrets`.

 * Create a file named `DB_login.json` and fill it with
 ``` json